-Solving Litter Box Problems
+Solving Litterbox Problems

 Cats tend to have surface and location preferences for where, and on what, they like to eliminate.
 Most cats prefer a loose, sandy substance, which is why they will use a litter box.
-It's only when their preferences include the laundry basket, the bed or the Persian rug, that normal elimination behavior becomes a problem.
-With careful analysis of your cat's environment, specific factors that have contributed to the litter box problem can usually be identified and changed, so that your cat will again use the litter box for elimination.
+It's only when their preferences include the laundry basket, the bed, or the living room rug, that normal elimination behavior becomes a problem.
+With a careful look around your cat's environment, specific factors that have contributed to the litter box problem can usually be identified and changed so that your cat will use the litter box for elimination again.